zsozso2210/vikunja-kubernetes/README.md

 ***
 ## High Availability Configurations:
-The applications are configured for high availability using various Kubernetes features:
+The PostgreSQL and Vikunja applications are configured for high availability using various Kubernetes features:

 - **Multiple Replicas:**
 Ensures redundancy and resilience in case of node failures or increased load.